NinthDecimal/bloomd/README.rst

 Otherwise the configured default value will be used.
 If a maximum false positive probability is provided, that will be used, otherwise the configured default is used.
+You can optionally specify in_memory to force the filter to not be persisted to disk, or on_disk to force the filter to perform async flushes.

 As an example::